opensearch-project/project-website/_posts/2023-12-05-improving-document-retrieval-with-sparse-semantic-encoders.md

 ## Next steps

 - For more information about neural sparse search, see [Neural sparse search](https://opensearch.org/docs/latest/search-plugins/neural-sparse-search/).
-- For an OpenSearch end-to-end neural search tutorial, see [Neural search tutorial](https://opensearch.org/docs/latest/search-plugins/neural-search-tutorial/).
+- For an end-to-end neural search tutorial, see [Neural search tutorial](https://opensearch.org/docs/latest/search-plugins/neural-search-tutorial/).
 - For a list of all search methods OpenSearch supports, see [Search methods](https://opensearch.org/docs/latest/search-plugins/index/#search-methods).
-- Give us your feedback on the [OpenSearch Forum](https://forum.opensearch.org/).
+- Provide your feedback on the [OpenSearch Forum](https://forum.opensearch.org/).